CyberMonitor/orquestra-docs/qe/content/definingaworkflow/workflows.md

 #### Arguments

 Inside of the `arguments` section of the `spec`, we have a set of "workflow parameters" that we can both create and define.

-These "workflow parameters" can be thought of as global parameters for the workflow and can be referenceed in any `step` using the syntax:
+These "workflow parameters" can be thought of as global parameters for the workflow and can be referenceed in any `step` using the syntax: `{{workflow.parameters.<parameter name>}}`.
-`{{workflow.parameters.<parameter name>}}`.
 Later in the Steps section we will show this in more detail.

 As shown in the example below, there are two **required** workflow parameters.
 - `s3-bucket`: this should always be set to `quantum-engine` for the current version of Orquestra
-- `s3-key`: this value determines the organization of your data within Orquestra's data management system.
+- `s3-key`: this is the path where your output data will be stored within Orquestra's data management system.
+The path is delimited by forward slashes, and can be anything you want--Orquestra will create the folder structure for you.

-To keep your data separated from others', it is always useful to make the `s3-key` something relative to your workflow.
+To keep your data separated from others', it is always useful to make the `s3-key` something relevant to your workflow.

 ```YAML
 # Data for running the workflow